BarbeMCR/the-betrothed/README.md

 3. Extract the `.zip` file
 4. Start `the_betrothed.exe`

 *Note: either your antivirus or Microsoft SmartScreen might block the file thinking it's a virus.
 BarbeMCR's The Betrothed is **not** a virus.
 If you don't trust me, check the code for yourself.
-Please make an exception for the folder you extracted The Betrothed in or ignore the Microsoft SmartScreen warning.
+Please make an exception for the folder you extracted BarbeMCR's The Betrothed in or ignore the Microsoft SmartScreen warning.
 Thank you!*

 **On macOS, Linux, UNIX or other platforms**
 1. Download and install Python 3.8 or higher from [python.org](https://python.org), if you haven't already
-2. Install pygame 2.1.2 or higher: `python -m pip install pygame`, if you haven't already
+2. Install the right version of pygame for your target version (table below): `python -m pip install pygame==x.y.z`, if you haven't already
-3. Go on the `Releases page and check for the latest stable version (or any other one, if you want)
+3. Go on the `Releases` page and check for the latest stable version (or any other one, if you want)
 4. Download `the_betrothed_<version>_source.zip`
 5. Extract the `.zip` file
 6. Start `main.py`